 7. Clapping Hands

-Some people like to call this guy the "applause emoji," but I pretty much use it exclusively as a sarcastic golf clap.
-Anything that actually deserves congratulations should be met with a thumbs up or a face of some kind, so you really only want to use the clapping hands to indicate that someone's behavior is not deserving of real applause.
+Emojipedia says that using this symbol, especially multiple times in a row, can mean applause.
+But anything that actually deserves congratulations should be met with a thumbs up or a face of some kind, so you really only want to use the clapping hands to sarcastically indicate that someone's behavior is not deserving of real applause.

 8. Pointing Up